°1967, Newport Beach, California

 2013

-Stark, Frances.
-Artist talk, from International House, in conjunction with exhibition White Petals Surround Your Yellow Heart, Institute of Contemporary Art, Philadelphia, Pennsylvania, May 4, 2013.
+Artist talk, from International House, in conjunction with exhibition White Petals Surround Your Yellow Heart, Institute of Contemporary Art, Philadelphia, Pennsylvania, May 4

 2012

-Stark, Frances.
-Artist talk, Paul Branch Lecture Series, from Bijou Theater, California Institute of the Arts, Valencia, California, October 11, 2012.
+Artist talk, Paul Branch Lecture Series, from Bijou Theater, California Institute of the Arts, Valencia, California, October 11

-Stark, Frances.
-Artist talk, Graduate Fine Arts Lecture Series, from Graduate Fine Arts Studios, Otis College of Art and Design, April 26, 2012.
+Artist talk, Graduate Fine Arts Lecture Series, from Graduate Fine Arts Studios, Otis College of Art and Design, April 26

-Stark, Frances.
-Artist talk, Spring Visiting Lecture Series, from Grivetz Hall, University of California Santa Barbara, Santa Barbara, California, April 19, 2012.
+Artist talk, Spring Visiting Lecture Series, from Grivetz Hall, University of California Santa Barbara, Santa Barbara, California, April 19

-Stark, Frances.
-Artist talk, Graduate Art Seminar Lecture Series, from LA Times Theater, Art Center College of Design, Los Angeles, California, April 3, 2012.
+Artist talk, Graduate Art Seminar Lecture Series, from LA Times Theater, Art Center College of Design, Los Angeles, California, April 3

-Stark, Frances, Artist talk and book signing, from Emily Carr Theatre, Vancouver, British Columbia, February 3, 2012.
+Artist talk and book signing, from Emily Carr Theatre, Vancouver, British Columbia, February 3

 2011

-“Structures That Fit my Opening and Other Parts in Relation to Their Whole.”
-Screening, The Life of the Artist from Piet Zwart Institute for Postgraduate Studies and Research, Rotterdam, April 9, 2011.
+Screening of “Structures That Fit my Opening and Other Parts in Relation to Their Whole.”
+The Life of the Artist series, Piet Zwart Institute for Postgraduate Studies and Research, Rotterdam, April 9

 2010